MarijaRomanenkova/Sensor_Data_Project/README.md

 # Environmental Sensor Data Processing System

 A data processing system for environmental sensor data collected by a municipality.
-The system stores and processes data from various sensors measuring environmental metrics like temperature, humidity, smoke, etc.
+The system stores and processes data from csv file storing various sensors measuring environmental metrics like temperature, humidity, smoke, etc.

 ## Features